 Seagoing small ships often have one very nice pool; river ships will occasionally have a hot tub.
 But small-ship designers tell me those facilities primarily appeal to travelers at the brochure stage.
 “The only people who use the hot tubs,” a Rhine River captain told me, “are the crew.”

-Ocean miniships have standard-size cabins, and in recent years riverboat designers have found ways to make their tiny cabins seem larger — mini-balconies with sliding glass doors help a lot, but over the course of a week you’ll definitely master a sideways shuffle.
-In a major breakthrough for river touring, Vantage has introduced cozy single cabins with a twin bed on its three newest ships— an option that eliminates the dreaded “single supplement” charge that can make traveling alone prohibitively expensive.
+Ocean miniships have standard-size cabins, and in recent years riverboat designers have found ways to make their tiny cabins seem larger.
+Mini-balconies with sliding glass doors help a lot, but over the course of a week you’ll definitely master a sideways shuffle.
+In a major breakthrough for river touring, Vantage has introduced cozy single cabins with a twin bed on its three newest ships—an option that eliminates the dreaded “single supplement” charge that can make traveling alone prohibitively expensive.
 Vantage now has the single cabins on three of its newest ships—and remains the only major European river cruise line to offer them.

 All prices are per person, per day.